ajithAI/Questions/README.md

 1. What is the training algorithm for Binary classification?
 2. Explain Logistic Regression with formula.
 3. Explain Sigmoid function with formula.
-4. Explain Logistic Regression Cost Function.
+4. Explain Logistic Regression Cost Function with formula.